 Launch HD Video Converter Factory Pro and open the “Converter.”
 Click “+ Add Files” to load the needed videos.
 You can also drag these files into the converter directly.

 Click the right-side format image to open the format library and then select one appropriate format as the output format.
 Remember that the selected format must support the encoder used in the original file.
 For example, to remux an H.264 encoded MKV file, you can choose MP4 or MOV as the output format.

-The program will automatically smart fit the best settings for your conversion after you selected the output format, usually with the same encoder, same resolution, etc. But you should double-check the parameters in the “Parameter settings” and ensure everything matches the source data.
+The program will automatically smart fit the best settings for your conversion after you selected the output format, usually with the same encoder, same resolution, etc. But you should double-check the parameters in the “Parameter settings” and ensure everything matches the source settings.
 You will see a lightning icon appear at the conversion list when the video is ready for remuxing.

-Click the bottom triangle button to set an output path.
+Click the ▼ button to set an output path.
 When everything is ready, hit “Run” to start changing the video container without encoding.

-FFmpeg is a very powerful cross-platform open-source project for dealing with multimedia file tasks, such as video conversion and audio streaming.
-And it is more than enough to change video container without losing quality.
-FFmpeg is command-line-based, however, and people who are unfamiliar with shell scripting might find it difficult to get started.
-Yet, for power users, FFmpeg is one of the best choices when it comes to a/v conversions.
-The below FFmpeg MKV to MP4 example shows you how to use FFmpeg to change video format without converting on Windows 10.
+FFmpeg is a very powerful cross-platform open source project for multimedia file tasks such as video conversion and editing.
+It is also capable of changing video container without loss of quality.
+However, FFmpeg is command-line based, and those unfamiliar with shell scripting may find it difficult to get started.
+But for advanced users, FFmpeg is one of the best options for a/v conversion.
+The FFmpeg MKV to MP4 example below shows you how to use FFmpeg to change video format without conversion.
+Keep reading.

 Step 1.
 Download and install the latest correct version of the FFmpeg ZIP file from the official website https://ffmpeg.org/download.html.

 Step 2.
 Extract the FFmpeg file and rename the file as “ffmpeg.”
 Then move the folder to your C: drive.